How it All Began...

 How did you decide to adopt a baby?

 There are many reasons we sought to adopt.
 To begin, we have a great example of the beauty of adoption in our own family.
 Seth’s brother and his wife adopted their son four years prior to our decision to adopt.
 Our nephew has been a joy to the family, and the happiness adoption brought to his parents we wanted for ourselves.
-This was one of the reasons we specifically desired to adopt an African American child.
 We looked forward to the connection our child would have with his cousin.
 While we have two biological children, we view adoption as a powerful picture of love and acceptance that will strengthen our family.
 We also felt we could provide a home full of love, stability, fun, and laughter where our child would have a sense of belonging and strong family bonds.

 Why did you choose to work with Angel Adoption?